mikedeboer/shield-search-nudges/docs/TELEMETRY.md

 * `<target>-notshown-freshprofile`
   * The prompt was not shown because this is a fresh profile.
 * `<target>-notshown-alreadyshown`
-  * The prompt is already showing.
+  * The prompt is already showing, or the type of tip was already shown before this session.

 All events for when a prompt is shown, and the user does an action are: